-ATT developed AM (amplitude modulation) for point to point long distance service over high frequency radio circuit.
-This is how early inter continental long distance phone service was first established.
-In fact, up until the early 1970’s much of the long distance telephone traffic was routed via high frequency stations like WOO, WOM and KMI to Europe and Asia.
+ATT developed AM (amplitude modulation) for point to point long distance service over high-frequency radio circuits.
+This is how early intercontinental long-distance phone service was first established.
+In fact, up until the early 1970s much of the long-distance telephone traffic was routed via high-frequency stations like WOO, WOM, and KMI to Europe and Asia.
 It was this development that allowed Ham Radio operators to begin transmitting music and other programming to their neighbors and the idea of broadcasting was born.

-The Coastal Radio stations that for years transmitted and received messages from ships and sea, transmitted navigation warnings, weather broadcasts, news and responded to distress calls have all but faded away.
-The operators of those stations often become nostalgic with the memory of sitting in a small room late at night straining to hear what might be faint SOS call under all the other chirping CW notes.
+The Coastal Radio stations that for years transmitted and received messages from ships and sea, transmitted navigation warnings, weather broadcasts, news, and responded to distress calls have all but faded away.
+The operators of those stations often become nostalgic with the memory of sitting in a small room late at night straining to hear what might be a faint SOS call under all the other chirping CW notes.
 Successfully “working” a distress call is considered the pinnacle of a shore operator’s career.
-High Frequency Continuous Wave (HF CW)(Continuous Wave is the technical description of Morse code modulation) has several distinct advantages for distress work.
+High-Frequency Continuous Wave (HF CW)(Continuous Wave is the technical description of Morse code modulation) has several distinct advantages for distress work.
 A small signal can travel long distances and still be well received.
-The average life boat CW transmitter had 5 watt output and often they could be heard across an ocean, 1,000 miles away.
+The average lifeboat CW transmitter had 5-watt output and often they could be heard across an ocean, 1,000 miles away.

-I put together a few lists of these Coastal (ship to shore) radio stations.
-The first are commercial public stations, these were responsible for sending message traffic to and from ships at sea.
+I put together a few lists of these Coastal (ship-to-shore) radio stations.
+The first is commercial public stations, these were responsible for sending message traffic to and from ships at sea.
 They often had other purposes like transmitting signals point to point or High Seas Telephone service.
 High Seas Telephone is just the way it sounds, persons on board a vessel at sea could place a telephone call.
 It was hugely expensive and was replaced by INMARSAT, which is only moderately expensive.

 |KFS||Palo Alto, CA||Federal Telegraph/ITT||Coastal||Sold to globe wireless, ceased operation 7/12/1999|